SMarbella/Roman-Empire-Website/README.md

 - [x] HTML code used to build the blueprint of the website
 - [x] Used HTML to give the website a title, pages, and bodies of texts
 - [x] CSS used to create visuals and added images to each website page
-- [x] Website automatically resizes to the changing size of the browser window or screen
+- [x] Use React.js to automatically resize the website to browser size or screen size

 The following FUNCTIONALITY features are implemented:
 - [x] Multiple pages in one website